Project: In Situ Treatment of Produced Water Impacted Soil

-Produced water releases impact soil by addition of salts that can be difficult to remove, which often results in excavation and transport of significant volumes of soil.
+Produced water releases impact soil by addition of salts that can be difficult to remove.
+Consequently, this often results in excavation and transport of significant volumes of soil.
 This approach is expensive, adds unnecessary vehicle trips on poorly maintained roads, increases the carbon footprint of the project, and requires infill of non-native soil.
-In situ treatment, alternatives are being tested regularly by the oil and gas industry to simplify remediation and use better technology to reduce impacts on the environment.
+In situ treatment, the oil and gas industry tests alternatives regularly to simplify remediation.
+These efforts also use better technology to reduce impacts on the environment.

-The application of this amendment is currently being used at a test site in rural Eddy County, New Mexico by Patriot Environmental with oversight and monitoring by Ensolum.
-The New Mexico Oil and Conservation Division (NMOCD) is working with Ensolum, the operator, and amendment manufacturer by reviewing soil laboratory data of post-treatment soil and monitoring any changes of constituents of concern (COCs).
-While this pilot is designed to assist oil and gas operators in achieving compliance with NMOCD remediation guidelines for chloride concentrations, an added benefit of SA-1000TM is improved nutrient structure of treated soil ultimately capable of sustaining healthy vegetation growth.
+Patriot Environmental currently applies this amendment at a site in rural Eddy County, New Mexico.
+Ensolum oversees and monitors the process.
+The New Mexico Oil and Conservation Division (NMOCD) is working with Ensolum, the operator, and amendment manufacturer by reviewing soil laboratory data of post-treatment soil.
+Furthermore, the team monitors any changes of constituents of concern (COCs).
+While this pilot is designed to assist oil and gas operators in achieving compliance with NMOCD remediation guidelines for chloride concentrations, an added benefit of SA-1000TM includes improved nutrient structure of treated soil.
+Ultimately, this is capable of sustaining healthy vegetation growth.

 Photo 1: Soil Shredding and Treatment